Full-Duplex Multiuser MISO Under Coarse Quantization: Per-Antenna SQNR Analysis and Beamforming Design: Introduction

 \subsection{Contributions}

-In this paper, we investigate the FD MU-MIMO system design with low-resolution quantizers.
-This encompasses a comprehensive evaluation of several aspects: quantization resolution, analog and digital SIC, ADC dynamic range, CCI, and beamforming.
-Our contributions are summarized as follows:
+In this paper, we investigate FD MU-MISO systems with low-resolution quantizers.
+Key contributions are:

-\begin{itemize} \item We consider the FD MU-MIMO systems in which the FD AP is equipped with low-resolution DACs and ADCs, adopting a linear approximation model for the quantization process.
-The AP serves multiple DL and UL users simultaneously through precoding and combining.
-In contrast to prior works \cite{dai:access:19, kong:twc:2017, anokye2021full, ding:tvt:2020}, the FD MU-MIMO system under consideration includes the effect of analog SIC on ADC quantization errors.
-Since the residual analog SI increases the ADC quantization noise, the influence of analog SIC needs to be considered separately from digital SIC to accurately characterize the quantized FD system.
+\begin{itemize} \item In contrast to prior works \cite{dai:access:19, kong:twc:2017, anokye2021full, ding:tvt:2020}, our system model explicitly incorporates the effect of analog SIC on ADC quantization errors.
+Since residual analog SI contributes to ADC quantization errors which directly affects the quality of the UL signals, the influence of analog SIC needs to be considered separately from digital SIC to accurately characterize quantized FD systems.

-\item We initially provide a theoretical analysis of the quantized FD SISO system to draw system insights.
-We derive conditions for the minimum number of ADC bits required to ensure that the received UL desired signal power is greater than the ADC quantization noise and that the ADC dynamic range is sufficient to resolve the UL received signal.
-The derived conditions reveal that: i) the minimum required number of ADC bits in the FD system is logarithmically proportional to the ratio of the total received signal power to the received UL signal power, and ii) the ADC dynamic range can always resolve the received signals.
-These insights suggest that managing the residual analog SI in quantized FD systems is crucial.